jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 ### Running the file with multiple threads

 It is heavily recommended to run this file, and any other files using GradValley, with multiple threads.
-Using multiple threads can make training much faster.
+Using multiple threads can make training and calculating predictions much faster.
 To do this, use the ```-t``` option when running a julia script in terminal/PowerShell/command line/etc.
 If your CPU has 24 threads, for example, then run:
 ```